johnny353535/generator/readme.md

 - Install [Yeoman](http://yeoman.io) (`npm install -g yo`)
 - Install [Grunt](http://gruntjs.com) (`npm install -g grunt-cli`)
 - Install [Bower](http://bower.io/#installing-bower) (`npm install -g bower`)
-- Install the generator (`npm install -g https://github.com/gosub-communications/generator-gosub/tarball/master`).
+- Install the generator (`npm install -g https://github.com/johnny353535/generator/tarball/master`).
 Make sure that you are verified to access the GitHub repository.

 ## Setting up a new project

 - Open a terminal window and go to the project folder you want to work in.
 Make sure it's empty.
-- Create a project with the help of [Yeoman](https://github.com/yeoman/yo): `yo gosub`
+- Create a project with the help of [Yeoman](https://github.com/yeoman/yo): `yo generate`

 The generator tries to install all Grunt and Bower plugins automatically.
 If this is failing you have to run the following commands yourself.
 So, if an error is shown